-In 2017, Florida introduced, but failed to pass legislation (HB 7) to eliminate its Certificate of Need program.
-The Florida legislature was also active in pushing for healthcare transparency legislation.
-However, only one measure relating to prescription cost transparency passed.
 In past legislative sessions, Florida passed legislation promoting healthcare transparency and protecting patients from surprise out-of-network bills.
 Another key Florida effort in healthcare transparency is the FloridaHealthFinder.gov website, which allows consumers to view performance and outcome data, including average costs, for healthcare facilities in the state.
 Florida is also active in promoting the use of electronic Health Information Exchanges to streamline provider access to patient information and consequently lower costs and improve quality of care.

 REGULATION & ENFORCEMENT